kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-55: Relaxation Pools

+* The sound of dripping water is audible from the entrance.
-This low-ceilinged hall (8’) is dimly lit by the green phosphorescence of the glowing friend (see new flora).
-The sound of dripping water is audible from the entrance.
+* This low-ceilinged hall (8’) is dimly lit by the green phosphorescence of the glowing friend (flora).

-Four pools, each about 5’ deep, line the floor.
-From each pool rise several specimens of the glowing friend, from which moisture drips back into the pools.
-Surrounding the pools are a total of nineteen relaxation beds designed for heqeti: these are made of stone and are pea-pod shaped, allowing a heqeti to curl up while still dipping his/her toes into the pool.
+	* Four 5'-deep pools line the floor, with several specimens of the glowing friend rising from each, from which moisture drips back into the pools.
+	* Surrounding the pools are 19 relaxation beds for heqeti (stone, pea-pod shaped, allowing a heqeti to curl up while still dipping their toes into the pool).

-At the west end of the chamber is a statue of two crouching heqeti facing each other while touching tongues (a mating ritual).
-The statues are stone, 5’ tall, and remarkably detailed; the ensemble could be sold as a terrifying curiosity for 6.000 gp.
+* At the west end of the chamber is a 5'-tall,  remarkably detailed statue of two crouching heqeti facing each other with  touching tongues (a mating ritual) (the ensemble could be sold as a terrifying curiosity for 6.000 gp).

-At any given moment, ten heqeti pilgrims are present here, relaxing in the quiet and near-darkness.
+* At any given moment, 10 heqeti pilgrims are here, relaxing in the quiet and near-darkness.

 10 heqeti hopper pilgrims (see new monsters), as 4th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 4; HP 30, 29, 28, 26, 24, 23, 22, 21, 20, 19; #AT 2; Dmg 2-7 (spear), 1-6 (bite).
 Special attacks: hop; +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.

 ### 10-56: Pilgrims’ Cells

-Ten small and five larger cells are placed here for the comfort of pilgrims to the ziggurat of Kauket.
-All cells are spartan, with bead-curtains made of shells instead of doors.
-The smaller cells contain six stone sleeping niches set into the walls, while the larger contain six sleeping niches plus two chairs and a low table.
+* Ten small and five larger cells are placed here for pilgrims to the ziggurat of Kauket.
+	* All cells are spartan, with bead-curtains of shells instead of doors.
+	* The smaller cells contain six stone sleeping niches set in the walls
+	* The larger contain six sleeping niches plus two chairs and a low table.
+	* If a cell is searched, roll d20 to see what it contains.

-At any given moment there are 40-60 pilgrims visiting the entire area, but they are typically spread out among the various sites: ziggurat (10-32 to 10-37), pilgrims’ rest (10-20), and other common areas (10-51, 10-54, and 10-55).
-Only ten pilgrims are thus likely to be resting in the cells.
-These resting heqeti are randomly distributed throughout the cells.
-For each cell entered, the GM should assign a 1 in 4 chance that 1-3 pilgrims are present until, of course, the limit of ten pilgrims has been reached.
-If a cell is searched, the following table determines what is present:
+* At any given moment there are 40-60 pilgrims visiting the entire area, typically spread out among the various sites: ziggurat (10-32 to 10-37), pilgrims’ rest (10-20), and common areas (10-51, 10-54, and 10-55).
+	* Only 10 pilgrims are likely to be resting in random cells (1-in-4 chance of 1d3 pilgrims per cell entered).

 D20 Item(s)

-1-5

-Nothing
+* 1-5 Nothing

-6-8

-A purse made of two shells sewn together, containing 100 sp worth of powdered silver and a 25% chance for a gem worth 10-50 gp9-10 A stone statuette of a gravid heqeti with open, toothed maw (25 gp)
+* 6-8 A purse made of two shells sewn together, containing 100 sp worth of powdered silver and a 25% chance for a gem worth 10-50 gp9-10 A stone statuette of a gravid heqeti with open, toothed maw (25 gp)

-11-12 A silver brooch in the shape of a teardrop (50 sp) 13-14 A ring made of jade, coral and shark’s teeth (65 gp) 15-16 Three vials of Kauket’s vision (see Arden Vul items) 17-19 A leather purse containing 1-10 gems worth 10-100 gp each 20 A potion, to be determined randomly
+* 11-12 A silver brooch in the shape of a teardrop (50 sp)
+* 13-14 A ring made of jade, coral and shark’s teeth (65 gp)
+* 15-16 Three vials of Kauket’s vision (see Arden Vul items)
+* 17-19 A leather purse containing 1-10 gems worth 10-100 gp each
+* 20 A potion, to be determined randomly

 10 heqeti hopper pilgrims (see new monsters), as 4th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 4; HP 30, 29, 28, 26, 24, 23, 22, 21, 20, 19; #AT 2; Dmg 2-7 (spear), 1-6 (bite).
 Special attacks: hop; +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.